Catholic theology of sexuality: Natural law

 Natural law (lex naturalis) refers to the use of reason to analyze human nature to deduce binding rules of moral behavior from God's creation of reality and mankind.
 "The natural law is written and engraved in the soul of each and every man, because it is human reason ordaining him to do good and forbidding him to sin."
 It is called "Natural", because the reason which decrees it properly belongs to human nature.
 Its main precepts are found in the Ten Commandments.

 In the Summa Theologica, St. Thomas Aquinas wrote: "...the rational creature is subject to Divine providence in the most excellent way, in so far as it partakes of a share of providence, by being provident both for itself and for others.
 Wherefore it has a share of the Eternal Reason, whereby it has a natural inclination to its proper act and end: and this participation of the eternal law in the rational creature is called the natural law.

 Scripture

-The Genesis creation narratives provide insights into anthropology that inform Catholic theology of sexuality.
-The following verses are frequently cited in Catholic studies of sexual morality: